AGlymph/EtchASketch/README.md

 # EtchASketch
-Pixel mouse drawing practice app
+Pixel mouse drawing practice app.
+Set the size of grid and whether or not to use alpha for coloring.

+Practiced events
+Practiced getting and setting CSS attributes;